Oh, I'm the real one, Gwen. Believe me. Gwen Stacy Clone:

 - Then subverted again when Chris thinks he has to either shoot Peter or an old man.
 This being Chris, he's completely ignoring how neither of them look anything alike!

 - One Halloween short on The Simpsons involving a magical hammock that made multiple Homer Simpson clones ends with all the Homer clones being sent plummeting down a cliff.
 However, it turns out that the real Homer was amongst the clones who fell to their doom.
 However, Marge doesn't seem to mind, making love in bed with the clone Homer that survived in the real Homer's stead.
-The fact that the song "Love the one You're With" by Crosby Stills and Nash is playing in the background also helps.
+The fact that the song "Love the one You're With" by Stephen Stills is playing in the background also helps.

 - Played with in "Too Many Pinkie Pies" episode of My Little Pony: Friendship Is Magic after Twilight zaps away all the clones in the room and only the original Pinkie remains.
 At first she shouts joyfully "I'm me!
 I'm me!
 I'm me!", but then she suddenly stops and asks herself "Or am I?", nervously examines her own face and concludes: "Yeah, I'm pretty sure I am".